-In 1971 the couple also set up the Ballet Stagium which, beginning with Diadorim, introduced a repertory based on Brazilian themes and created an aesthetics and an identity that had considerable repercussions both in Brazil and Latin America.
+In 1971 the couple also set up the Ballet Stagium, which introduced a repertory based on Brazilian themes and created an aesthetics and an identity that had considerable repercussions both in Brazil and Latin America.
 Their choreography pointed to the country’s cultural issues, in artistic, social, and pedagogical perspective, reflecting the developments of Brazilian life and society through a universal language.
-Their current repertoire includes works such as Pantanal, The Amazon Forest, Diadorim (inspired by the classic Brazilian novel Grande sertão: veredas [The Devil To Pay In The Backland] by João Guimarães Rosa) and Kuarup were based on the studies and experiences of members of the group, who took their dances around Brazil, even to the Xingu Indian villages.
-Social problems such as violence, racism, AIDS, oppression and genocide were incorporated into their works.
-In 1985 Gidali danced the ballet Crimes, choreographed by her husband, which was located in a concentration camp.
-In it, she played the part of a Jewish woman behind a barbed wire fence, witnessing in horror the genocide of the Jews.
+Their current repertoire includes works such as Pantanal, The Amazon Forest, Diadorim (inspired by the classic Brazilian novel Grande sertão: veredas [The Devil To Pay In The Backland] by João Guimarães Rosa), and Kuarup.
+These works were based on the studies and experiences of members of the group, who took their dances around Brazil as far as the Indian village in the Xingu region.
+Social questions such as violence, racism, AIDS, oppression, and genocide were incorporated into their works.
+In 1985, Gidali performed the ballet Crimes, choreographed by her husband and set in a concentration camp.
+In it, she played the part of a Jewish woman behind a barbed wire fence witnessing in horror the genocide of the Jews.
 In 2015 the company produced an homage to the musician Ary Barroso, O canto da minha terra [The chant of my country], which operated in the space between dance and textuality.

-Of the five children from her second marriage—Antonio Marcos and Eugenio (b.
+Of the five children from Gidali’s second marriage—Antonio Marcos and Eugenio (b.
 1980), Marcelo (b.
 1981), Alessandra and Yolanda Rosa (b.
 1983)—four are dancers and all are involved in The Ballet Stagium.